 3. The deceased has a child of any age who is blind or disabled (as defined by the Social Security Administration).

 4. A brother / sister who has equity interest (ownership) in the home lives there and first moved in a minimum of 1 year prior to a Medicaid recipient’s institutionalization.

-5. An adult child lives in the home and lived in it with his / her parent for at least 2 years preceding the parent’s institutionalization.
+5. An adult child lives in the home and lived in it with their parent for at least 2 years preceding the parent’s institutionalization.
 During this time, the adult child provided care that delayed the need for facility care.

-Recall that there are state-specific estate recovery regulations.
-Some states will not file for recovery if one’s estate is under a specified value or if Medicaid did not pay an amount over a specific figure for long-term care.
-Another reason a state may not attempt recovery is if the cost of selling the home will be more than the home is worth.
+Recall that there are state-specific Estate Recovery regulations.
+Some states will not file for recovery if one’s estate is under a specified value, if Medicaid did not pay more than a specified amount for long-term care, or if the cost of selling the home will be more than the home is worth.

 What is the Undue Hardship Waiver?

 The Undue Hardship Waiver (Undue Hardship Exception) enables a state to waive Estate Recovery if it would cause “undue hardship” for the beneficiaries / survivors of a deceased Medicaid recipient’s estate.
 What defines undue hardship varies based on the state, but examples include the following.